Thank YOU for attending the 2017 Washington State Science & Engineering Fair!

 - Andy Fraher, Embry-Riddle Aeronautical University, Prescott, AZ

 Coinciding with the student project judging, other events included the BOXLIGHT Science Film Festival, WSSEF Round Table Seminar “A Successful School Science Fair Program: You can do this!
 Really!” hosted by Bruce Murdock, Retired Educator and STEM supporter.
 Plus, interactive displays.
 All offered free to the public attendees.

-Interactive displays from Bonneville Power Administration engineered transmission tower construction projects and a student powered bike generating electricity; Navy League of the U.S. – Olympic Peninsula and The Historic Ships joined forces and presented numerous creative projects that sparked the imagination; Lake Washington HAM’s Radio joined with the North and South Amateur Radio Clubs offering the public world-wide communications via HAM radio; Olympic and Tacoma Astronomical Societies demonstrated aerodynamics with stomp rockets and a invited everyone to look though their telescope and view the sun.
+Interactive displays from Bonneville Power Administration included a student powered bike generating electricity; Navy League of the U.S. – Olympic Peninsula and The Historic Ships joined forces and presented numerous creative projects that sparked the imagination including remote controlled flying fish; Lake Washington HAM’s Radio joined with the North and South Amateur Radio Clubs offering the public world-wide communications via HAM radio; University of Washington’s iGEMS and a live stage show “Super Cool” presented by the Pacific Science Center.